fakela/documentation/tutorials/invoice-ocr.md

 4. Click on the **Create API key** button and name your API key:
 ![create a new API key button](https://files.readme.io/13d2cca-image_6.png "set up api")

-5. On the left navigation, go to Documentation > API reference, you'll find sample code in popular languages and command line.
+5. From the left navigation, go to **Documentation > API reference**, you'll find sample code in popular languages and command line.
 Copy and paste the sample code of your desired choice in your application, code environment, terminal etc.
 ![invoice api sample code in the api reference section](https://files.readme.io/c1a00b6-invoice-sample-code.png "set up api")

 [block:code]